 D is the decimal equivalent of the code loaded to the DAC.

 N is the bit resolution of the DAC.

 V{REFIN} is the reference voltage applied at the REFIN pin.
-Gain is an internal gain whose value depends on the output range selected by the user, as shown in Table 6.
+Gain is an internal gain with a value that depends on the output range selected by the user, as shown in Table 6.